quincylin1/futubot/README.md

 ## Contributing

-This project is still at preliminary stage and there is definitely a lot of room for improvement!
+This project is still at a preliminary stage and there is definitely a lot of room for improvement!
 For example, more indicators can be added, other trading strategies (e.g. machine learning) can be implemented, and the real-time dashboard can be improved (I am no expert in frontend development...).
 If you would like to contribute to this project, please refer to [CONTRIBUTING.md](docs/CONTRIBUTING.md) for a complete guide to project contribution.

 ## Acknowledgement